Our Business Practices

 3. Assessing Board, Committee, and Individual Director Performance.

-The Board and each Board committee will conduct an annual self-evaluation to determine whether they are functioning effectively.
+The Board and each Standing Committee (as defined below) will conduct an annual self-evaluation to determine whether they are functioning effectively.
 The NGPR Committee will oversee the annual self-evaluation process, which will include an assessment of Board and committee performance, the qualifications and contributions of individual directors, and any other factors the NGPR Committee deems to be important.
+The NGPR Committee has adopted an internal self-evaluation program to guide the evaluation process.
 Comments regarding individual directors that arise during these reviews will be directed to the Board Chair or Lead Director, if applicable, and to the Chair of the NGPR Committee for their consideration.
 Comments regarding the Board Chair or Lead Director, if applicable, may be directed to the NGPR Committee Chair.

 4. Mix of Inside and Outside Directors.